Everything You Need to Know About Minor in Consumption (MIC) Charges

 A Minor in Consumption, also known as a MIC, is a misdemeanor charged to a person under 21 who has consumed alcohol.

-Underage drinking is taken seriously because according to the Center for Disease Control, “excessive drinking is responsible for more than 4,300 deaths among underage youth each year” and “on average, underage drinkers consume more drinks per drinking occasion than adult drinkers.”
+Underage drinking is taken seriously because according to the Centers for Disease Control, “excessive drinking is responsible for more than 4,300 deaths among underage youth each year” and “on average, underage drinkers consume more drinks per drinking occasion than adult drinkers.”

 College Student Getting Arrested for Minor Consumption